 The deafening silence stretched on and on.

-Voldemort watched him, unmoving again, only the muscles on his white jaw stretched and relaxed occasionally.
-Then he took a short, deep breath, his thin nostrils widening for a fraction of a second.
+Voldemort watched him, still again, only the muscles on his white jaw stretched and relaxed occasionally.
+Then he took a short, loud breath, his thin nostrils widening for a fraction of a second.